Gross motor skill: Development of posture

 Gross motor skills, as well as many other activities, require postural control.
 Infants need to control the heads to stabilize their gaze and to track moving objects.
 They also must have strength and balance in their legs to walk.

 Newborn infants cannot voluntarily control their posture.
 Within a few weeks, though, they can hold their heads erect, and soon they can lift their heads while prone.
 By 2 months of age, babies can sit while supported on a lap or an infant seat, but sitting independently is not accomplished until 6 or 7 months of age.
 Standing also develops gradually across the first year of life.
 By about 8 months of age, infants usually learn to pull themselves up and hold on to a chair, and they often can stand alone by about 10 to 12 months of age.
-There is a new device called a “Standing Dani” developed to help special needs children with their posture.
+There is a new device called a "Standing Dani" developed to help special needs children with their posture.

 Learning to walk

 Walking upright requires being able to stand up and balance position from one foot to the other.
-Although infants usually learn to walk around the time of their first birthday, the neural pathways that control the leg alternation component of walking are in place from a very early age, possibly even at birth or before.[1]
-This is shown because 1- to 2-month-olds are given support with their feet in contact with a motorized treadmill, they show well-coordinated, alternating steps.
+Although infants usually learn to walk around the time of their first birthday, the neural pathways that control the leg alternation component of walking are in place from a very early age, possibly even at birth or before.
+When 1- to 2-month-olds are given support with their feet in contact with a motorized treadmill, they show well-coordinated, alternating steps.
 If it were not for the problem of switching balance from one foot to the other, babies could walk earlier.
 Tests were performed on crawling and walking babies where slopes were placed in front of the path and the babies had to decide whether or not it was safe.
 The tests proved that babies who just learned how to walk did not know what they were capable of and often went down slopes that were not safe, whereas experienced walkers knew what they could do.
-Practice has a big part to do with teaching a child how to walk.
+Practice plays a big part in teaching a child how to walk.